DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 TODO

 ### Visualization
-As result of a visualization extension, an `cadenzaanalytics.response.image_response` must be returned.
+As result of a visualization extension, an [`ImageResponse`](cadenzaanalytics/response/image_response.html) must be returned.
 Visualization extensions return a bitmap image in PNG format.

 The image can be created in various ways, e.g. by using FigureCanvas from matplotlib to render a plot or image.